alexeyza/startup-programming/milestone 3 - public beta.md

 **Important note:** This is not the final submission of your project.
 Please see details on the [Final Submission](final submission.md) page.

-If you have any questions or comments please do not wait for the milestone meeting, use email: [alexeyza@uvic.ca](mailto:alexeyza@uvic.ca)
+If you have any questions or comments please do not wait for the milestone meeting, use email: [startup.programming@gmail.com](mailto:startup.programming@gmail.com)

 Good luck,
 Peggy, Cliff, Arie, Ian and Alexey